 The VIP 1-3 Year Bond Fund is managed as a variable NAV pool.
 Fair value and NAV are determined on the 15th and last business day of each month.
-If the 15th is not a business day, fair value and the NAV will be determined as of the preceding business day.
-The pool transacts with participants based on a floating NAV per share that is determined by the market, the same as reporting.
+If the 15th is not a business day, fair value and the NAV are determined as of the preceding business day.
+The pool transacts with participants based on a floating NAV per share that is determined by the market, which is the same method used to report investments.
 Participants may contribute at any time and the contributions initially are included in the VIP Liquidity Pool, which serves as a sweep account for the VIP 1-3 Year Bond Fund.
 Designated deposits are transferred from the VIP Liquidity Pool into the VIP 1-3 Year Bond Fund following the next semi-monthly portfolio valuation.
 Redemptions must be at least ten thousand dollars and may be made twice per month on the first business day following the portfolio valuation.

 The VIP Liquidity Pool is managed as a stable NAV.
-Fair value is determined daily for the VIP Liquidity Pool and the pool transacts with participants at a stable NAV per share of \$1.00 based on the fair value, the same method for reporting.
+Fair value is determined daily for the VIP Liquidity Pool and the pool transacts with participants at a stable NAV per share of \$1.00 based on the fair value, which is the same method used to report investments.
 Participants may contribute and withdraw funds on a daily basis.
 Contributions received by the cutoff time are credited to the participant account that day and invested with other funds in the portfolio.
 Contributions received after the cutoff time are credited on the next business day.
 Requests for redemptions are honored on a same day basis, if received prior to the cutoff time.
 Participants may contribute to, and withdraw funds from, the VIP Liquidity Pool at any time.